Large Egyptian Obelisk Statue. Incense Container. Hieroglyphs. Egypt.

 Along with hieroglyphics, you will often see the Bennu phoenix, a mythological and sacred bird considered to be the Ba of the sun god, Ra.
 It represented a form of resurrection and rebirth when the sun arose each day . . . especially around the city of the Sun, Heliopolis.

-Pairs of obelisks were erected at Karnak by Thutmose circa (1493 – 1482 BCE . . and other places in the 18th and 19th Dynasties.
+Pairs of obelisks were erected at Karnak by Thutmose circa (1493 – 1482 BCE) . . and other places in the 18th and 19th Dynasties.

 This particular obelisk was cast with a stone composite material and then hand painted.
 It was meant to be a storage container.
-In this case, incense stick storage as it has a heavy lid (and embedded magnets) that seals the chamber well.
+In this case, incense stick storage as it has a heavy lid (and embedded magnets) that seals the chamber perfectly.

 No chips or scrapes and in perfect condition.
 Felt bottom.
+15.5″ tall , 4 x 4″ at base.